 Members of the Wentworth community who experience COVID-19 symptoms and/or who have been in close contact with an individual who has tested positive for COVID-19 will be required to self-quarantine.
 The period of self-quarantine will depend upon the testing results for the person and a period of time of continuous symptom monitoring.
 Non-residential members of the community must quarantine in their residence off campus; residential members of the community must quarantine within their assigned living space.
 If a residential student tests positive for COVID-19, the student’s roommate and suitemates are considered to have been in close contact and will need to quarantine and follow all quarantine procedures.
 Residential suites are being treated as “family units.”

-Currently, Massachusetts guidelines provide that people traveling into Massachusetts from out-of-state, with the exceptions of Connecticut, Maine, New Hampshire, New Jersey, New York, Rhode Island, and Vermont, are advised to quarantine for 14 days upon arrival.
-We will require students, faculty, and staff arriving from states other than the 7 states listed above to quarantine for 14 days within their home or assigned residential space upon arrival into Massachusetts.
+Currently, Massachusetts guidelines provide that people traveling into Massachusetts from higher-risk states are advised to quarantine for 14 days upon arrival.
+We will require students, faculty, and staff arriving from states - other than the lower-risk states - to quarantine for 14 days within their home or assigned residential space upon arrival into Massachusetts.
 Wentworth will continue to revise this policy based on any updated state guidelines.

-Faculty and staff who test positive for COVID-19 (but do not need to be admitted to the hospital for treatment) will be required to isolate at home and should contact their primary health care provider.
+Faculty, staff, contractors, and vendors who test positive for COVID-19 (but do not need to be admitted to the hospital for treatment) will be required to isolate at home and contact their primary health care provider.